 • COVID Impact: With every crisis comes opportunities favorable to starting a company

-• Beta Accounts: Users give feedback on features to make product iteratively better
+• Beta Accounts: Users give feedback on features to make the product iteratively better

 • Silicon Valley Unicorn Strategy: Tradeoffs between short-term goals, long-term stability

-• Company Culture: Hire good people, gain their respect, give them freedom to innovate
+• Company Culture: Hire good people, gain their respect, and give them the freedom to innovate

-• Customer Obsession: Most important thing is to understand and know their pain points
+• Customer Obsession: The most important thing is to understand and know their pain points

 Resources/Links: